FarhangAmaji/versatileAnn/README.md

        - This specialized normalizer is designed for `"NSeries"` data.
        - NSeries refers to data containing multiple distinct time series within a single column.
        - The normalizer `assigns` and manages a separate `SingleColNormalizer` for `each unique group` within the NSeries data.
 This ensures proper normalization for each individual time series.

-- **`VAnnTsDataset` specialized time series dataset:**

-  - Utilizes `parallel` capabilities of pytorch dataset

-  - **Efficient `sequence generation` with `getBackForeCastData`:**

-    The `getBackForeCastData` function offers a convenient way to generate different types of sequences from `pandas DataFrames`:

-    - **Cast modes:** The function supports various modes for generating sequences, including `backcast`, `forecast`, `fullcast`, and `singlePoint`.
-    - **Faster than pandas:** Compared to using pandas DataFrames directly, `getBackForeCastData` is specifically designed to utilize a `wrapper around pandas dataframe` but making it `faster` to fetch data.
-    - **Mitigates Errors:**  So many errors that can occur during the sequence generation process but it helps mitigate those errors, resulting to save time and effort.

-  - **Efficient Data Handling with nested dictionaries:**

-    - **Allows Easy Data Structuring with Nested dictionaries:** While `using dictionaries` is an intuitive way to `structure` your `data`, especially `nested dictionaries`(**dictionaries within dictionaries**) `for more complex data`. but `nesting` dictionaries make it `harder` `to do operations`, therefore helps with doing operation on nested dictionaries.
-    - **Automatic Handling of Nested Dictionaries:** Forget manual manipulation!
-This dataset `automatically detects` whether your data is in dictionaries or nested dictionaries.
-It handles these structures for `loss calculations` and even `converts them to tensors` for your model.
-    - **GPU Memory Efficient Tensor Conversion:** This dataset `prioritizes memory efficiency`.
-It only converts your data to tensors at the `final step`, right before feeding it to the model.
-This `avoids unnecessary GPU memory usage` and optimizes allocation.

 - **Supports Diverse Exogenous Variables:**